 Students are given the privilege to ride a bus to school and to be dropped off at their home.
 No child will be dropped off at a different location or ride a different bus without prior parental permission.
 Should this situation arise, the parent must call or send a note to the office, and a bus pass will be made out.
 Students are expected to follow all bus rules and regulations established by the Norwalk-Ontario-Wilton School District.
 Drivers are instructed to report violations of bus regulations to the administration.
 Failure to observe these rules will result in parent notification and possible loss of riding privileges.

-A late bus will be available for students participating in after school activities, such as athletics, forensics and drama.
-Students other than, the regular athletics who will be riding the late bus should sign up in the office no later than the end of 5th period and designate their reason for staying after school.
-All students must be out of the building at bus departure time, 5:45 PM or time determined by the coaches/advisors.
+A late bus will be available for students participating in after school activities, such as athletics, forensics, drama, etc. All students must be out of the building at bus departure time, 5:45 PM or time determined by the coaches/advisors.
 Coaches and advisors are expected to check to see that all students under their supervision are out of the building.